Affinidi CLI

 affinidi start

-If you received a session expired error, just run the same command to refresh your session.
+If your session expires, re-run the same command to refresh it.

 Understanding Commands